collaborators (lyrics & design)

 Passionate about craft in both digital and handmade projects, Littman is always making things.
 Check out her interactive storybook app, The Little Bug, created while working on her MFA at the Maryland Institute College of Art.

-ROBIN MYERS (lyrics, The Gleam, This Thirst in the Lungs, A Hush You Could See, A Reminder) is a poet, essayist, and literary translator from Spanish.
+ROBIN MYERS (lyrics, The Gleam, This Thirst in the Lungs, A Hush You Could See, A Reminder) is a poet, essayist, and literary translator.
 She has translated over twenty-five works of poetry, fiction, and nonfiction; was double-longlisted for the 2022 National Translation Award in poetry; and received a 2023 Translation Fellowship from the National Endowment for the Arts.
 As a poet, her work has recently been published in The Drift, Poetry London, Denver Quarterly, Yale Review, Guesthouse, and Massachusetts Review, among many other journals, and selected for the 2022 Best American Poetry anthology.
 She lives in Mexico City.

 ABIGAIL WELHOUSE (lyrics, What Are We Becoming) is the author of Small Dog (dancing girl press), Bad Baby (dancing girl press), Too Many Humans of New York (Bottlecap Press), and Memento Mori (a poem/comic collaboration with Evan Johnston).
 Her poems have been published in The Toast, Slice Magazine, Ghost Ocean Magazine, and elsewhere.
 Subscribe to her Secret Poems at tinyletter.com/welhouse.